Aurora Hunt Aurora Hunt

 Iceland's Micro-Climate Problem

-The biggest threat to seeing the northern lights in Iceland is not a lack of solar activity; it is Icelandic clouds.
-The island sits in the middle of the Atlantic Ocean, caught in a permanent battle between cold Arctic air and the warm Gulf Stream.
+The biggest threat to seeing the northern lights in Iceland is not usually a lack of solar activity; it is Icelandic clouds.
+The island sits in the middle of the Atlantic, caught between cold Arctic air and warmer ocean influence.
+That makes the cloud map more important than the headline Kp value.

 THE SOUTHERN TRAP